HUM-331-Princeton/course/schedule.md

 ## Week 5: Writing to Rule
 ---
 ### March 1: Lecture/Discussion
+Watch Part I and Part II of the lecture, posted on Canvas

 #### Pre-Discussion Readings:
 - M. T. Clanchy, _From Memory to Written Record, 1066–1307_ (New York, 2012), pp. 44–73, 294–317. [posted on canvas]